saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 ![kubernestes-arch](https://github.com/saifulislam88/kubernetes/assets/68442870/e47edbad-e743-493b-a0d8-a9a1f4561b3a)

+**Kubernetes follows a client-server architecture**.
+A Kubernetes cluster consists of at least **one Master Node** & **one Worker Node**(Multi-Master & Worker for high availability)

 **There are two main components in K8s**.
 So a Kubernetes cluster consists of **two types of nodes (minions)**:

-      1. A Master node that coordinates the cluster.
+      1. Master Node that coordinates the cluster.
-      2. Nodes (Called Workers) where the application runs.
+      2. Worker Node where the application runs.

-**Kubernetes follows a client-server architecture**.
-A Kubernetes cluster consists of at least **one Master Node ** (multi-master for high availability) and multiple Worker nodes.
+### Master Node(Control-Plane)
-The master is responsible  for exposing the application program interface (API), scheduling the deployments and managing the overall cluster.

-The **Master Node** consists of various components including
+**The master is responsible  for exposing the application program interface (API), scheduling the deployments and managing the overall cluster.** The **Master Node** consists of various components including..

-  - Kube-apiserver
-  - ETCD
-  - Kube-controller-manager
-  - Kube-scheduler
+       - kube-apiserver
-  - CoreDNS for Kubernetes services
-  - Kubelet
+       - kube-scheduler
-  - Kube-proxy
+       - kube-controller-manager
-  - Container Runtime(Docker,Podman)
+       - etcd

-**Worker Node** component includes
        - kubelet
+       - kube-proxy
+       - Container Runtime Interface(CRI)
-  - Kube-proxy
+       - coredns

-  - CoreDNS for Kubernetes services
-  - Each node runs a container runtime
+### Worker Node

-like Docker, and an agent that communicates with the master (kubelet).
-Nodes (Worker Nodes) expose compute, networking and storage resources to applications.
-They can be virtual machines (VMs) running in a cloud or bare metal servers running within a data center.
+**The Worker Nodes where the application runs and expose compute, networking and storage resources to applications.** They can be **virtual machines (VMs)** running in a `Cloud`, `On-Premises VE` or `Bare Metal` servers running within a data center.
+The **Worker Node** consists of various components including..

+       - kubelet
+       - kube-proxy
+       - Container Runtime Interface(CRI)
+       - coredns

 [Back to Top](#top)